hjhart/the_rotten_pirate/README.md

    - Selects the highest scoring torrent and
  - Then it downloads the appropriate torrents to your configured directory
    - If you set this directory up to be "watched" by your torrent program these will start automatically!
+ - Prowl support to send push notifications to iOS!

 Pretty neat, yeah?